giellalt/lang-ckt/index.md

 This page documents the work on the [Chukot language model](https://github.com/giellalt/lang-ckt).

+The language model is just a dummy for now.

 # Project documentation

 * (Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.)